Help2Pay Review

 Pricing Details

 Help2Pay does not publish a rate card.
 Merchant commercials are quoted bespoke per onboarding, with no headline percentage visible anywhere on the official site or in third-party industry coverage.
-The marketing claim that Help2Pay does not charge end-user transaction fees on the four core local currencies (MYR, VND, THB, IDR) is a player-experience benefit — players see no extra charge layered on top of their bank transfer — not a merchant-side commercial fact.
-The merchant pays Help2Pay's processing fee on every transaction, and the actual rate is negotiated.
+The marketing claim that Help2Pay does not charge end-user transaction fees on the four core local currencies (MYR, VND, THB, IDR) is a player-experience benefit, since players see no extra charge layered on top of their bank transfer, rather than a merchant-side commercial fact, because the merchant pays Help2Pay's processing fee on every transaction and the actual rate is negotiated.
 Industry indicative ranges for SE Asia local-rail aggregators serving high-risk verticals like iGaming and forex land in the 1.5-4.5% region of deposit value, depending on monthly volume, settlement currency and risk profile.
-Crypto and SWIFT settlement may attract additional fees on top of the deposit rate — the operational cost of crypto payouts (USDT or BTC on-chain) is not zero and is typically passed through.
-No published rolling reserve, no published FX markup, no published setup fee or monthly minimum.
+Crypto and SWIFT settlement may attract additional fees on top of the deposit rate, since the operational cost of crypto payouts (USDT or BTC on-chain) is not zero and is typically passed through.
+There is no published rolling reserve, no published FX markup, and no published setup fee or monthly minimum.
 Settlement runs same-day on request, which is a real cash-flow benefit relative to T+1 to T+3 cycles on competing aggregators.

 Negotiation Tips

 Get the per-country rate, the settlement rate and the crypto-payout fee on the table at the same time.
-The headline negotiation point is the deposit rate per country, and that rate should be tighter in Malaysia and Indonesia (the deepest markets) than in Cambodia or Myanmar (the thinner markets).
-The second negotiation point is the settlement rate: if you are planning to take payouts in USDT rather than SWIFT, ask explicitly what the crypto-payout fee is — it is rarely free and the cost difference between USDT and SWIFT can outweigh the speed advantage at small ticket sizes.
-The third negotiation point is the Merchant Risk Guarantee terms: clarify what counts as confirmed fraud, what the cap on the guarantee is per merchant per year, and what the dispute process looks like when Help2Pay's view of fraud disagrees with the merchant's view.
-The fourth, more strategic point: benchmark Help2Pay against 2C2P, MOLPay (Razer Merchant Services) and AsiaPay for the same country basket.
-2C2P specifically covers card acquiring as well as local rails across seven ASEAN markets and operates under a Major Payment Institution license from MAS in Singapore — for a regulated-market operator wanting equivalent geographic reach with a stronger licensing posture, the comparison is worth running.
+The headline negotiation point is the deposit rate per country, and it should be tighter in Malaysia and Indonesia (the deepest markets) than in Cambodia or Myanmar (the thinner markets).
+The second negotiation point is the settlement rate: if you are planning to take payouts in USDT rather than SWIFT, ask explicitly what the crypto-payout fee is, because it is rarely free and the cost difference between USDT and SWIFT can outweigh the speed advantage at small ticket sizes.
+The third negotiation point is the Merchant Risk Guarantee terms: clarify what counts as confirmed fraud, what the cap on the guarantee is per merchant per year, and what the dispute process looks like when Help2Pay's view of fraud disagrees with the merchant's.
+The fourth and more strategic point is to benchmark Help2Pay against 2C2P and MOLPay (Razer Merchant Services) for the same country basket, since 2C2P covers card acquiring as well as local rails across seven ASEAN markets and operates under a Major Payment Institution license from MAS in Singapore, so for a regulated-market operator wanting equivalent geographic reach with a stronger licensing posture the comparison is worth running.
 Updated May 2026.

 Speed & Settlement